attilammagyar/toys/llm-vs-dsp-programming/README.md

 > that you can think of.

 The solution made sense, but there was a small mistake in the code.
-It was easy to fix, but let's see if the LLM can do it:
+It was easy to fix, but I wanted to see if the LLM could do it:

 > This throws a traceback:
 >